adamczyklukasz/mesos-marathon-demo/README.md

 # Introduction to Apache Mesos + Marathon

 ## Presentation

-Open `index.html` to see presentation
+To see presentation open `index.html` or http://adamczyk.krakow.pl/mesos-marathon-demo/

 ## Demo